 5. Strength Workouts

 Okay, let’s get into each of these, so you can start making some changes to drop those 10 lbs!
 Remember, your milk supply won’t be in jeopardy if you reduce your calories.
-It will be in jeopardy if you lose NUTRIENTS needed to make breast milk, but these tips will help you keep that from happening all together.
+It will be in jeopardy if you lose the NUTRIENTS needed to make breast milk, but these tips will help you keep that from happening altogether.

 A Nutrient Dense Diet:

-This means that you are switching your food choices to foods that have lots of nutrients like fruits, vegetables, lean protein and complex carbs like quinoa.
-These foods provide a lot of nutrients per calorie, rather than more empty calorie foods that are usually fast and easy to grab.
-Great, nutrient-dense foods for breastfeeding are lots of fruits and veggies (basically anything you love), sweet potatoes, oatmeal, eggs and my favorite protein powder.
+This means that you are switching your food choices to foods that have lots of nutrients like fruits, vegetables, lean protein, and complex carbs like quinoa.
+These foods provide a lot of nutrients per calorie, rather than more empty-calorie foods that are usually fast and easy to grab.
+Great, nutrient-dense foods for breastfeeding are lots of fruits and veggies (basically anything you love), sweet potatoes, oatmeal, eggs, and my favorite protein powder.
 These are foods you want to fill your day eating.
 At least 80% of EVERY meal or snack should be nutrient-dense and super healthy.
-The results are a healthy milk supply, lots of nutrients for baby and mama, and filling up on less calories (usually).
+The results are a healthy milk supply, lots of nutrients for baby and mama, and filling up on fewer calories (usually).
 This helps with weight loss almost immediately if you can stick to the 80% rule.

-There is no other clean, super nutrient-dense protein powders that are specifically made for postpartum healing, nourishment, lactation and weight loss.
+There are no other clean, super nutrient-dense protein powders that are specifically made for postpartum healing, nourishment, lactation, and weight loss.
 There are thousands of mamas using this to nourish themselves while also losing weight!

 Eating Enough Protein:

-I highly recommend protein shakes for breastfeeding mamas purely because the protein I LOVE is nutrient-dense, clean and safe for baby, and you can blend it fast with frozen berries and veggies to get in A LOT of nutrients in a short amount of time.
-You can basically make these shakes one-handed!
-Protein is going to help you maintain your muscle, promote cell rejuvenation and healing for postpartum. and support overall healthy functioning!
+I highly recommend protein shakes for breastfeeding mamas purely because the protein I LOVE is nutrient-dense, clean, and safe for babies, and you can blend it fast with frozen berries and veggies to get in A LOT of nutrients in a short amount of time.
+You can make these shakes one-handed!
+Protein is going to help you maintain your muscles, and promote cell rejuvenation and healing postpartum. and support overall healthy functioning!
 Super important!

 The Best Protein Powder to Lose the Baby Weight And Increase Your Milk Supply